Brian Muir (footballer)

 Jeans always put the club first and Brian recalled their conversation after a training session.

 "Jeansy said one night he wanted to drive me home.
 I knew what was going to happen.
 He said I think you should go make a quid from a coaching job.
 I said that’s fine.
-He was good about it- he was a mate of mine."
+He was good about it-he was a mate of mine."

 That mateship extended across decades and the pair enjoyed many great times together on the rinks at Cheltenham Bowls Club.
 Muir captain-coached East Brighton for two years in which the Vampires made the preliminary final both times.
 More importantly from a Saints perspective he nurtured kids like Carl Ditterich, Jeff Moran, Dennis Bartley and Jim Read and gave them their entry to senior suburban footy.
 Read and Moran were wingers in the 1966 premiership, and Ditterich famously missed that game through suspension.
-An East Brighton team picture from 1962 includes the young Ditterich and Bartley in Muir's team.
+An East Brighton team picture from 1962, includes the young Ditterich and Bartley in Muir's team.

 His time at East Brighton came to an end because of his increasing workload as a wool classer.
 He would eventually become manager of Dalgety's Melbourne enterprise and was widely respected across north-east Victoria and Gippsland.
 In 1963 he returned to the Saints when elected to the committee and a few years later when a vacancy came up as Saint' under-19 coach, fellow committeeman Brian Gleeson pointed at him and said "we have a ready-made coach sitting over there!"
 Along the way Brian had also been a senior selector for the club.

-He thoroughly enjoyed his seven years coaching the Under-19s and was delighted to see youngsters like Russell Greene, Grant Thomas, Bill Mildenhall and Colin Carter all go on to substantial senior careers.
-Brian Muir's energies were also put into the creation of the club's Junior Development programme.
+Muir coached the club's Under-19s for seven years, during which players including Russell Greene, Grant Thomas, Bill Mildenhall, and Colin Carter went on to senior careers.
+He also contributed to the creation of the club's Junior Development programme.

 He had already made a telling contribution to the club across a wide spectrum, but he then entered upon another phase with the past players group.

 Working with Brian Milnes he resurrected this vital part of the club and subsequently became president of the past players for 14 years.
-It is fair to say that if not for Brian Muir's efforts we would not have such a strong past players group today.

 "Moo" as he was universally known, summed up his time with the Saints succinctly in his contribution to the Saints' 1966 Icon Archive: "I have loved every minute of it."